 These sheets are made of plastic composite and are extremely strong.
 They have the advantage of being waterproof and oil-proof, making them a popular choice for kitchen cabinets.
 Plastic kitchen cabinets are also cheap and easy to install as they don’t need to be fixed on a substrate.
 They are usually available in light shades, and some even come in a faux-wood finish.
 Plastic cabinets are relatively maintenance-free, termite-proof and do not get corroded.

 However, the disadvantage of using PVC sheet for kitchen cabinets is that they are not fire-resistant.
 Over time, these cabinets become yellow or faded.
-Because of the lightness of the material, only plastic hinges, joints and handles can be used to fix these cabinets, and these hinges and joints get loose over time and need to be replaced.
+Because of the lightness of the material, only plastic hinges, joints and handles can be used to fix PVC kitchen cabinets, and these hinges and joints get loose over time and need to be replaced.

 Here are some more ideas for low cost kitchen cabinets.

-One of the disadvantages of metal cabinets is that they can be heavy, but this problem is easily solved by using metal doors on wood-based cabinets.
+One of the disadvantages of steel kitchen cabinets or aluminium cupboards is that they can be heavy, but this problem is easily solved by using metal doors on wood-based cabinets.
 Metal cabinet doors can also be combined with glass to make the space look lighter.
 Unlike laminates and wood veneers, metal kitchen cabinets have limited variety in terms of colour and decorative detailing.
 They require maintenance to prevent the shiny metallic coat on the surface from getting oxidised or rusted.
 Additionally, the glossy surface shows up smudges and fingerprints easily, so they will require frequent dusting.
 Metal cabinets also tend to get dented and scratched, and compared to other materials, metal doors are noisier when opened or closed.
 The cost of these cabinets is another deterrent as they are very expensive.

 See these beautiful kitchen cabinets to get inspired to use a combination of materials.